Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From the liner notes of Anthology 3

-The unedited and remixed take 102 was released on the 50th Anniversary box set of the White Album, in 2018.
+The unedited and remixed take 102 was included in the 50th Anniversary box set of the White Album, released in 2018.

 Written by George Harrison